Venice Charter: First International Congress of Architects and Specialists of Historic Buildings

 The Congress agreed to have its second meeting in Venice and Piero Gazzola, who was to serve as the chairman of the Venice Charter, was invited to hold the Venice Congress.

 Second International Congress of Architects and Specialists of Historic Buildings

 In 1964, at the Second International Congress of Architects and Specialists of Historic Buildings, 13 resolutions were adopted of which the first was the Venice Charter and the second was creation of ICOMOS (International Council on Monuments and Sites).

 The Venice Charter consisted of seven main titles and sixteen articles.
-The concept of historic monuments and sites was interpreted as the common heritage, therefore safeguarding them for the future generations with authenticity being defined as the common responsibility.
+The concept of historic monuments and sites was interpreted as the common heritage, therefore safeguarding them for future generations with authenticity being defined as the common responsibility.
 The following text is the original 1964 text agreed on by the representatives of the participating nations mentioned at the end of the Charter.

 Venice Charter Text

 Definitions

 Article 1.
 The concept of a historic monument embraces not only the single architectural work but also the urban or rural setting in which is found the evidence of a particular civilization, a significant development or a historic event.
 This applies not only to great works of art but also to more modest works of the past which have acquired cultural significance with the passing of time.

 Article 2.
 The conservation and restoration of monuments must have recourse to all the sciences and techniques which can contribute to the study and safeguarding of the architectural heritage.